raralabs/create-rara-app/Readme.md

 ## Available Templates:

 1. GraphQL

    > with react-query, typescript,vite, husky, eslint, graphql-code-generator,chakra-ui, react-location

+2. REST

+   > !!
+Not Supported

 ## Common Packages Used across the templates:

-For react app: I choose these: (after dabbling around with other alternatives...) at least for now..

 - [Vite](https://vitejs.dev/) for scafollding with proper husky, eslint and prettier setup
 - [react-query](https://react-query.tanstack.com/) with axios for server data management